 To translate names, titles, and phrases used in Magento

 - Generate a dictionary of your instance using the translation dictionary tool.
 Fully review Translation dictionaries and packages to understand all steps, commands, and best practices for generating the dictionary.

 - Translate the terms.

 - If desired, package your translations in a language package.

 Only one variant of translation can be used for a word or phrase in a package.
 Otherwise, Magento returns an error.

-Anyone can submit translations on the storefront using the Text Editor.
-Changes made in the Text Editor are not recorded in an instance’s dictionary; instead, they are stored in the database.
-In the storefront, an inline translation of a phrase overwrites the translation stated in a dictionary.
-However, inline translations are theme-specific and do not apply if another theme is assigned.
+Anyone can submit inline translations on the storefront using the Text Editor.
+These inline translations overwrite a dictionary and save to your database (not in an instance’s dictionary).
+Inline translations are theme-specific and do not apply if another theme is assigned.

 Magento translates words and phrases when all of the following conditions are met:

 - The Magento code base has the necessary translation dictionaries for a language

 - This language is configured by the store administrator to be used in specified scope (that is, storefront)